 It takes a lot of talent to be given an opportunity at a club like Real Madrid.
 But if you’re good enough, you’re old enough, as many of their youngest debutants have proven.

-We’ve taken a look at their 12 players to make their Real Madrid league debut under the age of 18 in the last 30 years, starting with the oldest of the dozen.
+We’ve taken a look at their 12 players to make their Real Madrid league debut under the age of 18 since 1990, listed in order of their age at the time, from oldest to youngest.

 The centre-half had emerged as one of the hottest properties in Ligue 1, getting into Lens’ senior side at the age of 17 and establishing himself as a composed young centre-half.

 Real Madrid signed him in the summer of 2011 and Jose Mourinho immediately began to give him opportunities.
 He made his debut in the September of that campaign, partnering Ricardo Carvalho at the back in a goalless draw against Espanyol.

 He went on to make a further eight appearances in La Liga that season as Madrid ended Barcelona’s dominance in Spain, winning the title with a club-record 100-point tally.